buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometricModelResource/Entities/IfcSectionedSpine.md

 !["render"](../../../../figures/ifcsectionedspine.jpg "Figure 2 &mdash; Sectioned spine result")

 { .extDef}
-> NOTE&nbsp; Definition according to ISO/CD 10303-42:1992
+> NOTE  Definition according to ISO/CD 10303-42:1992
 > A sectioned spine is a representation of the shape of a three dimensional object composed of a spine curve and a number of planar cross sections.
 The shape is defined between the first element of cross sections and the last element of this set.
 >
-> NOTE&nbsp; A sectioned spine may be used to represent a surface or a solid but the interpolation of the shape between the cross-sections is not defined.
+> NOTE  A sectioned spine may be used to represent a surface or a solid but the interpolation of the shape between the cross-sections is not defined.
 For the representation of a solid all cross-sections are closed curves.

-> NOTE&nbsp; Entity adapted from **sectioned_spine** defined in ISO 10303-42.
+> NOTE  Entity adapted from **sectioned_spine** defined in ISO 10303-42.

-> HISTORY&nbsp; New entity in IFC2x.
+> HISTORY  New entity in IFC2x.

 { .spec-head}
 Informal Propositions: